gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 through HTTPS, the [HTTP/2 protocol](https://www.rfc-editor.org/rfc/rfc7540) is
 also enabled.

-The Omnibus GitLab package sets the required SSL ciphers that are compatible with the HTTP/2 protocol.
+The Linux package sets the required SSL ciphers that are compatible with the HTTP/2 protocol.

 If you specify your own [custom SSL ciphers](#use-custom-ssl-ciphers) and a cipher is